-What Is Considered Workplace Discrimination in Florida, Colorado & Illinois?
+What Is Considered Workplace Discrimination in Florida, Colorado, Illinois & New Mexico?

 Both state and federal law prohibits discrimination in the workplace.
 This includes discrimination on the basis of race, sex, age, national origin, and more.
 In a legal sense, “discrimination” includes a narrow range of actions and/or behavior, either direct or indirect.
 Harassment, including sexual harassment, is a form of illegal discrimination under Title VII of the Civil Rights Act of 1964.
 Using racial slurs or epithets, displaying anti-religious imagery aimed at one person, or making jokes based on someone’s national origin are all forms of harassment.
 Refusing to hire someone due to his age or offering a lower wage to a female employee because she is a woman are also forms of discrimination.

 If you have been discriminated against in the workplace, you may have the right to legal recourse.
 USA Employment Lawyers can help you take action against your employer and/or the responsible parties.
-Our Fort Lauderdale discrimination lawyers provide personalized and innovative legal strategies for workers throughout the states of Florida, Colorado, and Illinois; our goal is to help you achieve a swift, favorable resolution.
+Our Fort Lauderdale discrimination lawyers provide personalized and innovative legal strategies for workers throughout the states of Florida, Colorado, Illinois and New Mexico; our goal is to help you achieve a swift, favorable resolution.

 Protected Classes in Florida